tenstorrent/route-ui/ssh-server/README.md

 Replace `<SERVER HOST>` with the host of the server you want to connect to, like `localhost` for connecting to the local server.

-`<NAME OF THE PRIVATE KEY>` should be the name of your private key file.
-It doesn't have an extension.
+`<NAME OF THE PRIVATE KEY>` should be the name of your private key file, without a file extension.

 ## Local server